suturo16/planning/README.md

   - `misc`: Everything that fits not one of the tags above MUST use this tag instead.
 4. **Follow the commit message guidelines**

   In order to be able to easily scan through commit messages/history and the changes your MUST follow the commit message guidelines.
 The first line of the commit message MUST be concrete and written in imperative and present tense form ("Add feature ..." instead of "Added feature ..." or "Adds feature ...").
 Also, the first line SHOULD not exceed 50 characters (this is usually a length after which the text is cut off in git management systems like GitLab or GitHub).
 After the first line a short description should follow in which you are more specific about the changes you made (include not only _what_ but more importantly _why_ you did it).
 You SHOULD try to line-break these descriptions at 72 characters (we are basically following the 50/72 format as [proposed by Tim Pope](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html)).
-If the commit fixes a bug, also consider adding a reference to the GitLab issue.
+If the commit fixes a bug, also consider adding a reference to the Trello issue.
 This will close the issue automatically if the commit gets merged into the master branch (see [here](http://docs.gitlab.com/ee/customization/issue_closing.html) for more information about the actual format of this reference).
 All commit messages MUST be written in English and the first letters MUST be in capitals.

   You SHOULD start your messages with an applicable emoji.
 This will ease the scanning of the messages even more and also categorize each commit.
 The emojis you are able to choose from is on of the following: